247L

 Music Building

 John W. Richmond was appointed tenured Professor and Dean of the College of Music at the University of North Texas on August 1, 2016.
-He began his second, five-year term as Dean on August 1, 2021.
+He began his second, five-year term as Dean on August 1, 2021, and will begin his third, five-year term as Dean on August 2, 2026.
 Previously, Richmond served as Professor and Director of the Glenn Korff School of Music at the University of Nebraska-Lincoln (UNL; 2003-2016) and as Professor and in various administrative appointments in the School of Music at the University of South Florida-Tampa (USF; 1987-2003).

 Richmond’s research focuses on arts education policy, legal issues in arts education, and the philosophy of music education.
 He is published in the Journal of Research in Music Education, Research Perspectives in Music Education, Arts Education Policy Review, International Journal of Music Education, Journal of Aesthetic Education, and Choral Journal, as well as a number of research monographs, including a chapter on Hindemith in On the Nature of the Musical Experience, edited by Bennett Reimer and Jeffrey E. Wright (Niwot, CO: University Press of Colorado, 1992).
 He is a founding director of the Suncoast Music Education Forum, the founding editor of the Florida Choral News, and served as the conference director for the 1994 World Conference of the International Society for Music Education (ISME).
 Richmond edited the Policy/Philosophy Research Section of the New Handbook of Research in Music Teaching and Learning for Oxford University Press and also wrote its chapter on “Law Research and Music Education.”
 He contributed four biographical entries and an institutional article for the new AmeriGrove Project, a chapter for the Oxford Music Education Handbook, vol. 1, edited by Gary E. McPherson and Graham F. Welch, and a chapter for Composing Our Future: Preparing Music Educators to Teach Composition, edited by Michele Kaschub and Janice Smith.
 Dr. Richmond served a 3-year term on the Editorial Board of Arts Education Policy Review (2013-15).

 Richmond has appeared across North and South America, Europe, Africa, and Asia as a guest conductor, speaker, clinician, and consultant.
-Notable speaking engagements include the 2019 Commencement Festival Keynote Address at Die Hochshule für Musik Würzburg (Germany), the 2012, 2013, 2015, 2019, 2022, and 2023 NASM National Conventions, the 2010 and 2014 ISME World Conferences (Beijing and Porto Alegre respectively), the 2007 World Conference of the College Music Society (Bangkok), the 2010 25th Anniversary Conference of the Center for the Study of Education and the Musical Experience (Northwestern University), the 2010 Mayday Conference on Music Education and Professional Ethics (Montclair State University, NJ), the 2013 Keynote Address to the Rocky Mountain Chapter of the College Music Society (Denver), a 2013 Nebraska Week Lecture on Interdisciplinary Research at Xi'an Jiaotong University (China), and the 2016 Summit on New Music Schools for the College Music Society (Columbia, SC).
+Notable speaking engagements include the 2019 Commencement Festival Keynote Address at Die Hochschule für Musik Würzburg (Germany), the 2012, 2013, 2015, 2019, 2022, 2023, and 2024 NASM National Conventions, the 2010 and 2014 ISME World Conferences (Beijing and Porto Alegre respectively), the 2007 World Conference of the College Music Society (Bangkok), the 2010 25th Anniversary Conference of the Center for the Study of Education and the Musical Experience (Northwestern University), the 2010 Mayday Conference on Music Education and Professional Ethics (Montclair State University, NJ), the 2013 Keynote Address to the Rocky Mountain Chapter of the College Music Society (Denver), a 2013 Nebraska Week Lecture on Interdisciplinary Research at Xi'an Jiaotong University (China), and the 2016 Summit on New Music Schools for the College Music Society (Columbia, SC).
 Richmond was elected to two terms on the NASM Commission on Accreditation (2008-2014).
+He currently serves on the boards of the Dallas Symphony Orchestra, the Greater Dallas Youth Orchestra, and KERA (public radio and television).

 Richmond earned a Bachelor of Science degree (summa cum laude) in music education from William Jewell College, a Master of Music degree in conducting from the Conservatory of Music at the University of Missouri at Kansas City, and a Doctor of Philosophy (Ph.D.) degree in music education from Northwestern University.
 In 2015, he was a recipient of the Citation for Achievement from William Jewell College, its highest alumni award.